This video and article serve as an introduction to VC Funding, when startups should seek it, how it works, and what to expect as an entrepreneur.

 The center of gravity for venture investing is the San Francisco Bay Area, and the center of gravity for venture funds is Sand Hill Road in Menlo Park, CA. Your chances of raising venture capital are greatly enhanced if you locate your company in the San Francisco Bay Area.
 However, most of the Bay Area VCs make investments outside of Silicon Valley also, and there are many venture firms that do not reside in Silicon Valley.

-The right venture fund for you will have a venture partner that has a deep interest and passion for you and your company, and has domain expertise and technical knowledge about your product-market space.
+In the end, you may find that online payday loans in canada help your business.
+But if you don’t, the right venture fund for you will have a venture partner that has a deep interest and passion for you and your company, and has domain expertise and technical knowledge about your product-market space.
 These are called “Smart Money” investors.
 You find them by looking at what specific past investments have been made by the general partners in the fund.
 They will also have a fund size that can support multiple rounds of investment in your company.
 You will also want someone who will be helpful on your board of directors, because they will likely get a board seat.

 If you’d like to get a complementary assessment of your business plan or investor presentation, or you’d like to register for one of our virtual coaching workshops, please contact us at , or to QuestFusion Virtual Coaching to learn more about virtual coaching and to register for a workshop.
 At QuestFusion, we love working with entrepreneurs, and we will work hard to help your company become the next great startup success story.